- Open enrollment for 2022 coverage in Louisiana: November 1, 2021 through January 15, 2022.

 How much does health insurance cost in Louisiana?

-Before premium subsidies are applied, the average premium in Louisiana’s exchange was nearly $675/month in 2020.
-But 91% of Louisiana exchange enrollees receive premium subsidies, which offset the vast majority of the cost (the average subsidy was about $628/month).
-And those subsidies are larger than ever in 2021 and 2022, thanks to the American Rescue Plan.
+Before premium subsidies are applied, the average premium in Louisiana’s exchange was $741/month as of early 2021.
+But 91% of Louisiana exchange enrollees received premium subsidies at that point, which offset the vast majority of the cost (the average subsidy was about $628/month).
+And those subsidies have since increased and become more widely available, thanks to the American Rescue Plan.

-Which insurers offer coverage in the Louisiana marketplace?
+Which health insurance carriers offer 2022 coverage in the Louisiana marketplace?

-As of 2021, there are four insurers that offer exchange plans in Louisiana.
+As of 2022, there are five insurers that offer exchange plans in Louisiana.
 The most recent addition was UnitedHealthcare, which has joined the exchange for 2022.
 UnitedHealthcare previously offered coverage in the Louisiana exchange in 2015 and 2016, but did not participate from 2017 through 2021.

-The following insurers offer plans in the Louisiana exchange as of 2021, with plan availability varying from one location to another:
+The following insurers offer plans in the Louisiana exchange for 2022, with plan availability varying from one location to another:

 - Blue Cross Blue Shield of Louisiana